C2SM/clim-sanity-checker/README.md

 This tool is based on a excel tool David Neubaurer (ETHZ) developed for ECHAM-HAMMOZ : https://redmine.hammoz.ethz.ch/projects/hammoz/wiki/Reference_experiments_to_test_computing_platform

 This 1st version has been written for analysing global annual means of a 10 years simulation of ECHAM-HAMMOZ.
+Jonas Jucker added support for analysing global annual means of an AMIP experiment run with ICON.
-However, a special attention was taken to stay generally enough so that it is easy to use the tool for other climate results.
+When constructing the tool, a special attention was taken to stay generally enough so that it is easy to use the tool for other climate results.

-For the moment, only the Welch's test ist performed on the annual global means of your experiment agains the pool of refernce simulations.
+For the moment, only the Welch's test ist performed on the annual global means of your experiment agains the pool of reference simulations.

 ## Quick start